What is VA Streamline Refinancing and How Can It Benefit You?

 How Does It Work?

-You do not have to actively live in the home to be eligible, you only have to prove that you have lived in the home, which you are hoping to streamline refinance, in the past.
+You do not have to actively live in the home to be eligible, you only have to prove that you have lived in the home as the primary residence in the past.
 Also, you do not need a new Certificate of Eligibility (COE).
 Some lenders though may ask for a copy of the original COE from when you first purchased your house.
 There is no need for an additional appraisal process, either.

 Additional Costs to Consider

-Both the funding fee and closing cost (and sometimes these other additional charges) can be rolled into the new IRRRL so there are no out-of-pocket expenses.
-However, they shouldn’t come as a surprise to you.
-The loan disclosure documents should explain everything, and if you don’t understand, ask questions of your lender.
+Both the funding fee and closing cost (and sometimes these other additional charges) can be rolled into the new IRRRL for those who want no out-of-pocket expenses.
+Your loan disclosure documents should explain your total costs, and if you don’t understand, ask questions of your lender.

 Due to market conditions, refinancing may be more challenging than in the past.
 If you can’t pay your current home loan, check out some of these resources: